mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 - [Units] chapter added.
 - [Common unit magnitude] chapter added.
 - [Addition and subtraction] chapter extended with the paragraph about irrational magnitudes.
+- "Lack of convertibility from fundamental types" chapter refactored to [Convertibility from fundamental types].

 ## Changes since [@P3045R0]